The Starborn Codex: Entry IV, Continued

 Observers.

-Measured the cadence of the shard’s pulse beneath the mountain.
+They mapped the resonance within the forges, and measured the cadence of the fragment’s pulse beneath the mountain.

-Listened for what answered when another fragment was brought close.
+They listened for what answered when another fragment was brought close.

-What began as influence became incursion.
+What began as influence became an incursion.
+What was once only presence, evolved finally into force.

-They did not come in open ranks.
+They did not come in open ranks; but they did come prepared.

 There are gaps in the record here.
 Pages removed.
 Names burned away.